Updated: December 16, 2022.

 We suggest first calling your own doctor.
 They have your medical history at their fingertips and can best direct your care, including ordering prescription refills.

 Your $0 telehealth benefit is best for urgent or after-hours care needs.
-You can call and speak to a doctor (be aware there may be a wait).
+You can call and speak to a doctor.
 Or, you can schedule a call/virtual appointment in advance.
 Schedule an appointment through the MDLive website or by calling 1-888-993-4087 (TTY: 1-800-770-5531).
 Find more information at scanhealthplan.com/telehealth.

 Q: Is a provider allowed to check me for illness, such as a fever, before allowing me to be treated?